Tools-2 icon

 Learn how to handle HTTP responses.

-After submitting an API call to Adyen, you receive a response back to inform you that your request was received and processed.
-Depending on the HTTP status code of the response, you can build some logic to handle any errors.
+After submitting an API call to Adyen, you receive a response to inform you that your request was received and processed.
+Depending on the HTTP status code of the response, you can build logic to handle errors.

 HTTP responses